Invo-Technologies/poems/README.md

 The Proof of the Effective Majority (POEMS) is a robust and secure mechanism that enables the validation of a shared secret within the INVO system.
 Through a series of steps involving key generation, mnemonic creation, and the exchange of information, the POEMS process ensures consensus and verification between parties involved.

+# Proof of the effective majority Stake protocol, but explained to a five year old :

+Imagine we're playing a game 🎮 !
+In this game, I make a magic box 🎁 and magic keys 🔑🔑.
+I also make an invisible, secret word list 📜.
+This word list is super special because only you and I know about it , and it can help us make more keys if we ever lose them. 🗑️

+Now, I use the secret word list 📜 and make a magic code 🍭. **This code is connected to the word list but doesn't give it away**.
+I give you the magic box 🎁, the keys 🔑🔑, and the magic code 🍭. **But I keep the word list to myself** 📜.

+The magic box 🎁 can only be opened with the keys 🔑🔑, **but the keys are useless without the secret word list** 📜.

+This is where it gets interesting!🎉 Even though you have the box 🎁 and keys 🔑🔑, you can't open the box without the secret word list 📜.
+So, you take the magic code 🍭 that I gave you, and you use it to make your own word list 📃.
+And guess what?
+Your word list matches mine!  📜 == 📃

+Now that you've made your own word list 📃, you can use it to make a new key 🗝️.
+And this key opens the magic box 🎁!
+This proves that you made the same key that I had secretly stored 🔑🔑 = 🗝️🗝️.
+When the box opens, I can use the secret code 🍭 you used to check that everything matches up!

+This way, we've proven that you're the only one who could have opened the box 🎁, because only you and I knew the secret code 🍭, and you were the one who made the word list 📃 that could make the magic key 🗝️.
+That's what we call 'Proof of the Effective Majority Staked' or POEMS.